yyaass3/ForecastE-commerceSales/README.md

-# ForecastE-commerceSales dataset is from an online retailer and covers orders from multiple countries over a year and includes a variety of variables like invoice numbers, stock codes, quantities, and unit prices.
+ForecastE-commerceSales dataset is from an online retailer and covers orders from multiple countries over a year and includes a variety of variables like invoice numbers, stock codes, quantities, and unit prices.
 My analyze on this dataset includes to steps:
 The input:
-The input file in my project contains the data analyzing code using python:
+This file in my project contains the data analyzing code using python:
 1. To bring better insights, I have made this dataset clean by removing nulls and outliers using box and scatter plot
 2. now by using the clean data, i made a class which includes functions that can analyze the trades and sold goods based on countries. this process obtains: